Checking Temporal Properties of Presburger Counter Systems using Reachability Analysis: Introduction

 \emph{Counter systems} are a class of infinite state systems that are equivalent to simple looping programs that use integer variables, without arrays and pointers.
 A counter system has a finite set of \emph{control states} and a finite set of \emph{counters}, with each counter taking values from the infinite domain of integers.
 There are transitions between control states, with each transition being \emph{guarded} by a predicate on the counters, and having an \emph{action}, which indicates the updated values of the counters in terms of the old values. \emph{Presburger} logic is the decidable first-order theory of natural numbers.
 Presburger formulas use variables, constants, addition and subtraction, comparisons, and quantification.
 The class of counter systems where the guards as well as actions are represented using Presburger formulas are called Presburger counter systems.
 Presburger counter systems have been shown to be applicable in various settings~\cite{fast}, such as the analysis of the TTP protocol, different broadcast protocols, as well as cache coherence protocols.
 In the rest of this paper we use ``counter system'' or even just ``system'' to refer to Presburger counter systems.

 Verification of properties of counter systems has been an important topic in the research literature.
 While problems such as reachability analysis and temporal property checking are decidable for infinite systems such as pushdown systems and petri-nets~\cite{Bouajjani97,esparza1998decidability}, these problems are in general undecidable on counter systems because of their greater expressive power.
 This said, various interesting subclasses of counter systems have been identified on which reachability analysis is decidable~\cite{Com1998,Ibarra02,finkel02,trex_fast_accelerations05,iteratingOctagons}.
 When it comes to \emph{CTL}~\cite{book_clarke} temporal property checking, researchers have shown decidability of this problem on significantly narrower classes~\cite{dem2006,gaporder12}.
-We seek to bridge this gap somewhat, by proposing a novel CTL property checking technique that uses reachability queries as subroutines.
+In this paper, we try to bridge this gap to an extent by proposing a CTL property-checking approach that uses (black-box) reachability queries as subroutines.
+It will become clear later in this paper that we succeed in this; at the same time, it is noteworthy that there still exist systems on which reachability analyses terminate but our approach does not.